 Hardware and software design review

-The first task of the Functional Safety Assessment (FSA) consists in the design analysis (hardware/software detailed design review) usually made at least in part, at customer’s premises and based on all relevant documentation related to product design (hardware detailed schematics, device datasheet, software code, etc.), safety requirements allocation and specification (SRS) and IO manual of the item.
+The first task of the SIL analysis consists in the design analysis (hardware/software detailed design review) usually made at least in part, at customer’s premises and based on all relevant documentation related to product design (hardware detailed schematics, device datasheet, software code, etc.), safety requirements allocation and specification (SRS) and IO manual of the item.

 - FMEDA, Failure Modes Effects and Diagnostics Analysis